Decent-Partners/Decent-overview/README.md

 This is a long post, here are some primers, starting with a few **core insights** at the heart of the project:

 - Market economies are downstream from **public goods** and yet public goods are degraded by **market forces**.
-- Blockchains enable the creation of sovereign supra-national and hyper-local accounting systems for digital native **publics**.
+- Blockchains enable the creation of sovereign supra-national and hyper-local accounting systems for digital networked **publics**.
-- On-chain governance and treasuries can fund **borderless work forces**.
 - Token tribalism distracts from the **fundamental values** that many blockchain communities share.
+- On-chain organisations can coordinate, fund and credit reputation to **borderless creative talent and work forces**.
 - The most valuable NFTs will likely not be bought or sold - they will be **earned** and **assigned**.
 - NFTs can be pooled to create **asset backed community token economies**.
-- Collectively created **community rights** will enable story worlds that will dwarf the 21st century's most valuable IP.
+- Collectively created **community rights** will enable story worlds that will eventually dwarf the 21st century's most valuable IP and franchaises.
-- These insights combine to enable a novel **Store of Values** design that can sustain and scale community currencies over the long term.
+- These insights combine to enable a novel **Store of Values** design that can sustain and scale digital currencies over the long term.

 Here is a **2 minute primer**:

-- Decent Partners is a community network - think a digital cooperative that bridges internet native (DAOs) and traditional organisations (Companies).
+- Decent Partners is a digital cooperative that bridges internet native (DAOs) and traditional organisations (Companies).
-- We onboard people and projects to chain DAOs in return for a 10% network service fee and assignment of genesis NFTs where relevant.
+- We onboard creators and their projects to DAOs in return for a 10% network service fee and assignment of genesis NFTs where relevant.
-- Currently we work with [Edgeware](https://edgewa.re) and are also incubating [Kabocha](https://kabocha.network).
+- Currently we work with [Edgeware](https://edgewa.re) and incubated [Kabocha](https://kabocha.network).
 - Earned assets (fungible and non-fungible) are used to develop public good projects that also expand the usefulness of the underlying chains.
 - Funds are governed by partners via a multisig wallet.
 - Decent's primary focus is on the development of a sustainably funded, collectively owned and openly accessible Web3 media ecosystem.
 - The emerging community will work together to establish core values, define open standards and evolve the culture over time.
-- Anyone can propose a project to the community via an open and permissionless proposal system.
+- Anyone can propose a project to the community via an open and permissionless proposal system we call Root.
 - On-chain reputation is developed over time by proposing and delivering projects.
-This is the path to becoming a 'partner'.
+This is the path to becoming a 'Partner'.
-- Proposals assign some rights (represented as NFTs) to the community in return for receiving a grant.
+- Proposals assign some rights (represented as NFTs) to the community in return for receiving funding for their creative project.
-- These NFTs are held in a reserve that #neversellsout and represents the 'fundamental' value of the community.
+- These NFTs are held in a reserve that #neversellsout and represents the 'fundamental' value of Kabocha's currency.
 - Partners retain ownership of these rights and can withdraw them at any time once they have delivered their proposal.
 - Partners ultimately govern the multisig which ensures governance of the project decentralises over time.
 - Initially a UK legal entity exists to onboard Partners and provide legal assurances, this will eventually be dissolved.
-- Decent will eventually become the foundations on which other community networks come together and launch.
 - Rinse and repeat...
 - _(a little later)_... a publicly owned, operated and accessed Web3 media ecosystem emerges.